fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 # => 10
 ```
 *24) Is it possible to reference a constant defined in a different class?
 How are constants used in inheritance?
 What is lexical scope?*
-In Ruby, constants are not evaluated at runtime.
-When dealing with constants, this means that the scope of the object remains limited to where it's defined in the code.
+In Ruby, constants are not evaluated at runtime and have lexical scope.
+When dealing with constants, this means that the scope of the object remains limited to where it's defined in the code, unless prefixed with a specific class and the namespace resolution operator `::`.

-When Ruby is attempting to find the value referenced by a constant, Ruby will look in the immediate module or class where the constant is referenced in the program, and if it fails to find a definition in the immediate class, it will look up the inheritance hierarchy (modules cannot inherit from other modules).
+When Ruby is attempting to find the value referenced by a constant, Ruby will look in the immediate module or class where the constant is referenced in the program, and if it fails to find a definition in the immediate class, it will look up the inheritance hierarchy (modules cannot inherit from other modules), as constants can be inherited.

 In our example below, we demonstrate the concept of constants having lexical scope.
 In our `Vehicle` class, we define the `WHEELS` constant to point to an integer object, `4`.
 We reassign this `WHEELS` constant in our `Motorcycle` class, which inherits from the `Vehicle` class.

 We also define a getter method to access the `WHEELS` constant, `wheels`.
 After calling the `wheels` method on an object instantiated from the `Motorcycle` class, we see that the value of `bike.wheels` is still `4`.

 This is because constants have lexical scope - when `bike.wheels` was called, Ruby had to look up the method lookup chain to access a `wheels` method.
-Ruby was able to find it in the `Vehicle` class, where the `WHEELS` constant was also defined, and this is where Ruby took the value of the constant `WHEELS` from.
+Ruby was able to find this method in the `Vehicle` class, where the `WHEELS` constant was also defined, and this is where Ruby took the value of the constant `WHEELS` from.

 We could fix this by changing the return value of the `wheels` method to `self.class::WHEELS`.
-This syntax makes use of the namespace resolution operator (`::`), which is a way to point Ruby to look at a specific class when resolving the object referenced by a constant.
+This syntax makes use of the namespace resolution operator (`::`), which is a way to point Ruby to look at a specific class when resolving the the scope of a constant.
 We also use `self.class`, as `self` within an instance method refers to the calling object.
 We subsequently call the `Class#class` method on this, since the namespace resolution requires a class to look within to find the constant definition.
 ```
 class Vehicle
   WHEELS = 4